10 Hues, Used on Repeat, Give This Aussie Designer’s Home Major Character

 For 25 years Sibella Court has been wowing the world with her bespoke interiors, lively hotels, and clever, carefree approach to both life and work.
 Her Sydney-based studio, The Society, bears a sign that reads “F*ck Everything, Become a Pirate,” which has become a mantra for the free-spirited freelancer.
 A decade ago she launched her ﬁrst set of hardware in collaboration with Anthropologie, and now she’s kicking off a second independent line of industrial pieces, including anchor door knockers, shield hooks, and haberdashery scissors.

 The debut coincides with her new book, Imaginarium, which Court calls “a journey through my image library of objects, travel, color, and interiors.”
-Add to that a few hospitality projects, her own home remodel, and a surprise wedding to her now-husband, Ben Harper (who runs operations at The Society), and one could say that Court is enjoying her next chapter of success.
+Add to that a few hospitality projects, her own home remodel, and a surprise wedding to her now husband, Ben Harper (who runs operations at The Society), and one could say that Court is enjoying her next chapter of success.

-Often calling herself the “captain” of her brand, Court wears that hat with refreshing irreverence, from her nods to the pirate life to the much-loved “Press for Champagne” doorbell at her Hotel Palisades.
+Often calling herself the captain of her brand, Court wears that hat with refreshing irreverence, from her nods to the pirate life to the much-loved “Press for Champagne” doorbell at her Hotel Palisades.
 Nearly every one of her designs features a curiosity cabinet of objects for people to hold, admire, and marvel at.
 But while the entrepreneur may be known for her relaxed bohemian spirit and dresses in casual neutrals, she pushed herself to be bolder when remodeling the 1,300-square-foot Art Deco apartment she shares with Harper and their 4-year-old daughter, Silver.

 “I get very excited about how attracted people are to the same shades over and over again.
 It informs their fashion, accessories, car, even hair, but then the default is so often white when it comes to their homes,” says Court, adding that she always encourages her clients to create a beautiful backdrop.
-“I decided to take my own advice and use color in every room with a no-white-wall policy.”
+“I decided to take my own advice and use color in every room, with a no-white-wall policy.”

 Pulling from her line of house paints, Court came up with a “subtle but stormy palette.”
 She chose 10 hues for the entire apartment and stuck to them down to the accessories, a trick she swears works in any combination.
-Moody, sea-inspired shades of green, blue, and soft gray play off the nearby coast—such as the rich teal sofa in the master bedroom, a “perfect tone to lift the mood.”
+Moody, sea-inspired shades of green, blue, and soft gray play off the nearby coast—such as in the rich teal sofa in the main bedroom, a “perfect tone to lift the mood.”
 The distinctive indigo in the kitchen highlights her must-have “humble materials” of zinc, brass, rope, leather, and cane, all of which patina nicely over time.

 Sinks, Court admits, are her greatest weakness.
 Months back, when Harper told her to go buy a dress for his birthday party (which was actually a surprise proposal–turned–on-the-spot wedding), she returned with a 19th-century marble sink that she’s currently keeping in hiding, vowing it will dictate the look and feel of their next home.